git-bug/git-bug/doc/contrib/commit-message-guidelines.md

 ### Scope (optional)<a name="scope-optional"></a>

-If the scope is provided, it should be the app or package name as it would be perceived by a person reading the changelog.
+The scope should be the app or package name as it would be perceived by a person reading the changelog.

 The following scopes are supported: